 This app is great for learning vocabulary but that is pretty much it.
 You can keep a collection of all the Korean words you have learned but it will be up to you to learn Korean on your own.
 While the app is free to use you will only be able to learn for 5 minutes of any module every 10 hours.
 With their monthly subscription, you will get unlimited access to all the learning modules and materials.
 Their monthly subscription costs around $10 a month.

-What LingoDeer does than most other language learning apps is its ability to clearly explain grammar.
+What LingoDeer does more than most other language learning apps is its ability to clearly explain grammar.
 It has a massive collection of audio recordings and exercises.
 You will first start off by learning the Korean alphabet in regards to pronunciation and clear explanations on how to create the sound.
-Most of the words can be clicked out to hear it’s proper pronunciation.
+Most of the words can be clicked out to hear their proper pronunciation.
 This app is not for children and is more focused on older language learners.
 They have exercises that progress in difficulty as you go.
 The exercises range from multiple-choice, listening, matching pictures to words, filling in the blank, and ordering sentences, just to name a few.
 The app is not free, for the monthly subscription it will cost $12 a month and $60 for the year.

 Teuida: Learn Korean & Speak